 Stage 1 of Product life cycle – Introduction of the product.

 The stage 1 is where the product is launched.
 A product launch is always risky.
 You never know how the market will receive the product.
 There have been numerous failures in the past to make marketers nervous during the launch of the product.
 The length of the introduction stage varies according to the product.

 If the product is technological and receives acceptance in the market, it may come out of the introductory phase as soon as it is launched.
 Whereas if the product is of a different category altogether and needs market awareness, it may take time to launch.

 Characteristics of Introductory stages of Product life cycle

-- Company needs Promotions targeted towards channel to increase confidence in the product
+Company needs Promotions targeted towards customers to increase awareness and demand for product

 Stage 2 of Product Life Cycle – Growth of the product